creazy231/tools-for-autodarts/README.md

 - Takeout visualization
 - Smaller font size for inactive players
 - External Boards to easily follow them
+- Caller to announce scores
+- Various sounds for different events

 _Please create an issue if you feel some feature is missing or could be improved._